logangamesdaily/LC_PlaceArcOS/src/README.md

 - 1.0.2
 > fix logging (Committed by Izaak Kuipers)
 - 1.0.1
-> Move login and settings over to seperate overlays that run independently
+> Move login and settings over to seperate overlays that run independently (Committed by Izaak Kuipers)
 - 1.0.0
 > Inital release